neozenith/invoke-common-tasks/README.md

 ## TODO

- - Also auto-initialisations of some default config.
+ - Auto-initialisations of some default config.
+    - eg `invoke format --init` should set config if not present

 ## Roadmap